 Meet Bruach – the Palaeolithic hunter-gatherer

-In this session Bruach will discuss climate change at the end of the ice age, which created rising sea levels turning what we now call Britain into an island.
+In this stone age session Bruach will discuss climate change at the end of the ice age, which created rising sea levels turning what we now call Britain into an island.
 He will also discuss the animals living in Britain at the time, animalistic worship, hunting techniques and flint tools.

 - Fire by friction, with a “Bow Drill”